bio-miga/miga/README.md

 # MiGA: Microbial Genomes Atlas

 **Important**: MiGA is under active development, and we currently cannot ensure any stability on the different interfaces.
-We'll be launching a Beta Testing program soon, with dedicated support for a small number of laboratories.
+We're currently running a Beta Testing program with dedicated support for a small number of laboratories.
 If you're interested, please [contact us][contact].

 For additional information on MiGA, visit: